Emu Bottom Homestead: Restoration and revival

 In 1968 under the direction of architects John and Phyllis Murphy, expert and painstaking restoration was carried out; the additions of the previous hundred years …were unmade."
 During restoration, several discoveries were made including the original kitchen fireplace and oven, as well as some artefacts.

 Some further restoration took place after a fire in 1980.

 Emu Bottom operated as a tourist attraction between 1970 and 1975, attracting 90,000 visitors a year.
 The TV series Cash and Company and sequel Tandarra were filmed on the property in 1974-5.
 The TV mini-series Against the Wind was filmed on the property in 1978.

 As the city of Sunbury grew closer, pressure on the small 600 acre farm increased.
 In 1979 the farm was subdivided, with 24 hectares being preserved for the historic homestead.

-Today the homestead and surrounds are managed by The Epicurean Group as a function & reception centre.
+Today the homestead and surrounds are managed by Emu Bottom Events as a function & reception centre.
 An important wetlands nearby has several platypus viewing platforms.